The CHBP has become a victim of its own success, from a C&I standpoint.

 In practical terms, the following outcomes are now fixed:

-For businesses considering battery systems of 50kWh or more, timing is now a defined input into project economics.
+For businesses considering battery systems of 50kWh or more, timing is now of the essence.

 Under current settings, the rebate can materially reduce upfront capital cost and improve payback periods.
 That level of support is available only for projects installed and commissioned on or before 30 April 2026.

-From 1 May 2026, the same battery system will attract a lower rebate under the revised calculation method.
+From 1 May 2026, the same battery system will attract a lower rebate under the revised calculation method- around 57% less, in fact.

-Businesses that are already assessing batteries, seeking internal approval or preparing budgets should treat 30 April 2026 as a hard commercial deadline if current rebate economics are required to support the investment case.
+Businesses that are already assessing batteries, seeking internal approval or preparing budgets should treat 30 April 2026 as a hard installation deadline if current rebate economics are required to support the investment case.

 The Cheaper Home Batteries Program has not been cancelled.
 It has been expanded.